yie1d/pydoll/docs/en/features/browser-management/cookies-sessions.md

 # Cookies & Sessions

 Managing cookies and sessions effectively is crucial for realistic browser automation.
-Websites use cookies to track authentication, preferences, and user behavior—and they expect browsers to behave accordingly.
+Websites use cookies to track authentication, preferences, and user behavior, and they expect browsers to behave accordingly.

 ## Why Cookies Matter for Automation

-Cookies are more than just stored data—they're a fingerprint of browser activity:
+Cookies are more than just stored data: they're a fingerprint of browser activity:

 - **Authentication**: Session cookies maintain login state across requests
 - **Tracking Prevention**: Anti-bot systems analyze cookie patterns